 Idaho has a very productive forest industry.
-The data for 2023 has not been updated yet, but in 2022, estimated revenues of wood and paper products totaled \$2.4 billion.
-An estimated 16,158 people were directly employed in the forest products industry and total harvest was estimated at 1.0 billion board feet of timber.
-An estimated 51% of this total came from private lands.
-State land provided 30% and federal lands provided 19% of the total.
+The data for 2024 have not been updated yet, but in 2023, estimated revenues of wood and paper products totaled \$2.9 billion.
+An estimated 17,154 people were directly employed in the forest products industry and total harvest was estimated at 0.9 billion board feet of timber.
+An estimated 50% of this total came from private lands.
+State land provided 27% and federal lands provided 23% of the total.
 Most of Idaho's commercial forestland and larger production facilities are located north of the Salmon River.
 Forest products from Idaho's forests are sold throughout the world.
 Link to University of Idaho Policy Analysis Group.